smcavoy1/Cyclistic-Case-Study/README.md

     SELECT * EXCEPT (start_station_id, end_station_id) FROM `cyclistic-case-study-326019.cyclistic_data.Aug2021` )
  ```

 The size of the dataset is 743 MiB.
-There are 4,913,072 records in the dataset
+There are 4,913,072 records in the dataset.

 #### Preview Dataset

 ![Screen Shot 2021-09-24 at 11 27 43 AM](https://user-images.githubusercontent.com/91289713/134718980-ba55e6ed-9340-44a1-b53e-52d9a48424ff.png)

-Then we check for null values
+Then we check for null values.

 ```
 SELECT